SI669-internal/hw2-hello-starter/README.md

 1. clone this repo to your development machine
 3. cd into the new directory (e.g., `$ cd si-669-hw2-hello-hello-hello-numerator`)
 3. run `npm install` in the project directory (this will install all of the packages listed in package.json)
-4. run `expo start` to make sure everything is set up correctly
+4. run `npx expo start` to make sure everything is set up correctly
 5. start working on your project